-3.8.1 Re-injection
+3.8.1 RE-INJECTION

 Re-injection would require the construction of a pipeline to take the dredged material to a high tide point on Pathhead Sands or Kirkcaldy Sands and injecting it at velocity into the beach.
-The advantage of this is that it effectively keeps the sediment within the sediment cell, however, this option is more suited to fine sediments such as muds into mudflats.
+Re-injection of dredged material into nearby sedimentary areas has the advantage that it effectively returns the spoil to its source.
 For Kirkcaldy, the reinjection dredged material onto beaches would not be practical given the nature of the dredged sediment and the sediments at the receiving site.
 In addition to the high costs associated with the construction and operation of the pipeline, re-injection would be likely to have an adverse impact on the protected intertidal habitat through disturbance and erosion and may affect the ornithological interest of the area.

-3.8.2 Brick Making/Concrete Aggregate/Topsoil Production
+3.8.2 BRICK MAKING/CONCRETE AGGREGATE/TOPSOIL PRODUCTION

 There are processes by which marine sediments can be made into bricks or can be used to form concrete aggregate.
 The advantage is that the materials can be beneficially used and metals are sealed into the bricks or aggregate, although there are issues with the salt content for brick making and concrete construction material.
 Almost no agricultural species can grow in salty soils and very few in brackish soils.
 The salinity of the dredged sediment would require to be reduced naturally by rainwater or by a dewatering process before consideration for use as topsoil or construction materials (see Section 3.2.3).
-The best topsoil is a mixture of sand, silt, clay and organic matter and must be clean for use in the production of food crops (2).
+The best topsoil is a mixture of sand, silt, clay and organic matter and must be clean for use in the production of food crops (1).